-SECTION 3.7: NONCONFORMING USES & NONCONFORMING STRUCTURES
+SECTION 3.8: NONCONFORMING USES & NONCONFORMING STRUCTURES

-- (A) Applicability.
-In accordance with 24 V.S.A. § 4412(7) the following provisions shall apply to all structures and uses in lawful existence as of the effective date of these regulations, or subsequent amendments thereof, which do not conform to the requirements of these regulations. - (B) Nonconforming Uses.
+(A) Applicability.
+In accordance with the Act [§4412(7)], the following provisions shall apply to all structures and uses in lawful existence as of the effective date of these regulations, or subsequent amendments thereof, which do not conform to the requirements of these regulations.

+- (B) Nonconforming Uses.
 A pre-existing use which does not conform with uses allowed in the district in which it is located shall be deemed a nonconforming use.
-The nonconforming use of a structure(s) or land may be continued indefinitely, however, such a use: - shall not be moved, enlarged, altered, re-established or restored, except as specifically provided below, nor shall any external evidence of such use be increased by any means whatsoever; - (2) may be changed to another nonconforming use with conditional use approval of the Development Review Board under Section 6.4, but only to a use which, in the opinion of the Development Review Board, is more in conformance with district purposes and allowable uses than the previous use; - (3) shall not be re-established if such use has been discontinued for any reason besides damage for a period of one year, regardless of any intent to resume such use, or has been changed to or replaced by a conforming use; and

-- (4) shall not be restored to other than a conforming use after damage from any cause, unless the nonconforming use is reinstated within the timeline outlined in Section 3.1 of such damage (e.g., within a restored structure), or the nonconforming use is carried on without interruption on the lot and/or within the undamaged portion of such structure. - (C) Nonconforming Structures.
+The nonconforming use of a structure(s) or land may be continued indefinitely, however, such a use: - (1) shall not be moved, enlarged, altered, re-established or restored, except as specifically provided below, nor shall any external evidence of such use be increased by any means whatsoever; - (2) may be changed to another nonconforming use with conditional use approval of the Development Review Board under Section 5.4, but only to a use which, in the opinion of the Development Review Board, is more in conformance with district purposes and allowable uses than the previous use; - (3) shall not be re-established if such use has been discontinued for any reason for a period of one year, regardless of any intent to resume such use, or has been changed to or replaced by a conforming use; and - (4) shall not be restored to other than a conforming use after damage from any cause, unless the nonconforming use is reinstated within one year of such damage (e.g., within a restored structure), or the nonconforming use is carried on without interruption on the lot and/or within the undamaged portion of such structure; - (5) shall be deemed to have been discontinued within one year after damage or discontinuance, except in accordance with subsections (3) and (4) above. - (C) Nonconforming Structures.
 A pre-existing structure, or part thereof, which is not in compliance with the provisions of these regulations concerning setbacks, height, lot size or other dimensional requirements, or which does not meet parking area or other applicable requirements of these regulations, shall be deemed a nonconforming structure.
 A nonconforming structure may be continued indefinitely.
-Nothing in this section shall be deemed to prevent normal maintenance and repair of a nonconforming structure, however, such a structure: - (1) shall not be reconstructed after damage from any cause unless a permit for reconstruction is received within eighteen months (18) of such damage, and does not increase the degree of nonconformance which existed prior to the damage (see Section 3.1); - (2) may be moved, altered, extended, or enlarged in a manner which does not increase the degree of nonconformance (e.g., the footprint or height of the structure located within setback or yard areas; See Figure 3.1); or - (3) may be increased in height only in accordance with Section 3.6 of these regulations.
+Nothing in this section shall be deemed to prevent normal maintenance and repair of a nonconforming structure, however, such a structure: - (1) shall not be reconstructed after damage from any cause unless reconstruction is completed within one year of such damage, and does not increase the degree of nonconformance which existed prior to the damage (see Section 3.1); - (2) may be moved, altered, extended, or enlarged in a manner which does not increase the degree of nonconformance (e.g., the footprint or height of the structure located within setback or yard areas; See Figure 3.1); or